kkrast/formyaws/README.md

 /task:

-Solution for creating from scratch of a AWS VPC network infrastructure, hosting high-available (load-balanced, with automatic service fail-over) sample web application, connecting to RDS MySQL database]
+Solution for creating from scratch of an AWS VPC network infrastructure, hosting high-available (load-balanced, with automatic service fail-over) sample web application, connecting to RDS MySQL database]

 /ansible: